Early Career Framework

 In year one, mentors will:

 • Attend a face-to-face full day induction conference.
-Mentors will receive training on all aspects of the programme and how it will support and develop expertise in Year 1
+Mentors will receive training on all aspects of the programme and how it will support and develop expertise

 • Access Brightspace to: